Eppo-exp/eppo-docs/docs/data-management/connecting-dwh/databricks.md

 - Click "Create catalog"
 - Name your catalog something like "eppo_service_catalog"
 - Edit the owner.
 Make it the "Eppo Service Group".
-- Add permisions by clicking the permissions tab and then clicking "Grant".
+- Add permissions by clicking the permissions tab and then clicking "Grant".
 Grant all privileges to the "Eppo Service Group".

 ### 2. Create an Eppo output schema